Skip to main content

 Drawbacks of Filing After the Deadline

-• IRS Penalties: Ranging from $60 to $330 per form depending on how late you file and $600 for international disregard.
+• IRS Penalties: Ranging from $60 to $330 per form depending on how late you file, and up to $660 per form for intentional disregard.

-• $130 per form when the filing is more than 30 days late but before August 2nd.
+• $130 per form if filed more than 30 days late but before August 2nd.

 • State-Level Penalties: Some states impose additional fines for late or missing forms.

-• Backup Withholding Issues: If you fail to report payments, IRS-mandated withholding (24%) may apply to future payments to vendors or contractors.
+• Backup Withholding Issues: Failure to report payments may result in IRS-mandated 24% withholding on future payments to vendors or contractors.

 • Audit Red Flags: Repeated late filings may increase IRS scrutiny on your business.

-• Delayed Tax Filing for Recipients: If contractors or employees don’t receive their tax documents on time, they may face filing delays or errors on their returns.
+• Delayed Tax Filing for Recipients: Contractors or employees may face filing delays or errors if they don’t receive their tax documents on time.

 File Belated Information Returns Online with Tax1099

 Staying compliant with IRS reporting requirements is crucial for businesses, and Tax1099 makes it easier than ever to file belated Information Returns online.
-Whether you need to file 1099s, W-2s, 1098s, ACA forms, or other IRS-required forms, Tax1099 provides a secure, efficient, and IRS-authorized e-filing platform to get the job done.
+Whether you need to file 1099s, W-2s, 1098s, ACA forms, or other IRS-required forms, Tax1099 provides a secure, efficient, and IRS-authorized e-filing platform.

 Step 1: Sign Up or Log In